 "A lucid, beautifully acted insight into a different type of wartime experience"

-ASHROW THEATRE - A professional theatre company, delighting audiences in the East Midlands and beyond since 2011.
+ASHROW THEATRE - A professional theatre company providing excellent theatre nationwide, working with local creatives from the East Midlands and beyond.

 The directors(Frank Simms and Jenny Earl) writer(Jill Haas) and an ensemble cast in the true sense of the word have captured the style of the period and produced a piece worthy of J.B Priestley and Terrence Rattigan.
 In fact-that is what I came away feeling I had witnessed.